 Will you hold any courses outside of Melbourne?

-At this point in time, unfortunately not.
-Our current campus is located at 13 Ferguson St, Abbotsford, Victoria 3071.
+At this point in time, most of our courses are held in Melbourne, Victoria.
+Please sign up to our subscription list for news updates on any other locations.
+Our current Melbourne campus is located at 13 Ferguson St, Abbotsford, Victoria 3071.

 When is your next open day?